 - 7.1 Within the UK, a range of languages may be studied at different levels within a variety of degree programmes.
 The Common European Framework of Reference: Learning, Teaching, Assessment (CEFR) provides a widely adopted framework for assessing achievement in language learning, but there is at present no detailed implementation of it that will serve as a benchmark for standards of achievement at different levels in university language learning programmes.
-In the case of elective language learning modules and minor language components in degrees, the programme or module specifications should indicate the expected level of achievement with reference to the CEFR criteria, and other relevant reference points. - 7.2 The benchmark described below is designed to apply to language degrees, understood as degree programmes in which the study of one or more languages: - comprises at least one-third of the total study load - is undertaken consecutively in all years of the programme - and is recognised in the title of the award where a language is named specifically. - 7.3 Where a language is not named in the degree title, a lower threshold may be appropriate.
-A list of common degree titles is appended. - 7.4 The following standards are not designed to prescribe a curriculum for degree programmes in Languages, Cultures and Societies.
-In determining learning outcomes, individual programmes will give greater or lesser importance to the different areas of skills, knowledge and understanding described below.
+In the case of elective language learning modules and minor language components in degrees, the programme or module specifications should indicate the expected level of achievement with reference to the CEFR criteria, and other relevant reference points. - 7.2 The benchmark described below is designed to apply to language degrees, understood as degree programmes in which the study of one or more languages: - comprises at least one-third of the total study load - is undertaken consecutively in all years of the programme - and is recognised in the title of the award where a language is named specifically. - 7.3 Where the study of one or more languages comprises a smaller proportion of the programme, students may not be required to achieve all elements of the benchmark standard. - 7.4 The following standards are not designed to prescribe a curriculum for degree programmes in Languages, Cultures and Societies.
+In determining learning outcomes, individual programmes give greater or lesser importance to the different areas of skills, knowledge and understanding described below.
 In some cases, the development of certain skills or aspects of knowledge and understanding may not figure in the programme at all.
-It is therefore essential that in all cases these standards should be read in conjunction with the information given in individual programme specifications which will make clear the learning outcomes required.

-- 7.5 Programme objectives, methods of assessment and learning outcomes will be determined according to: - the nature or focus of the bachelor's degree with honours programme - the student's starting point - the nature of the language(s) studied - the purpose for which the language(s) is being studied. - 7.6 These objectives will be set out in the individual programme specification. - 7.7 The standard of achievement described below comprises 'threshold standards', understood as the achievement expected for the award of a bachelor's degree with honours in one or more named languages.
-The standards normally achieved by the majority of students completing such a degree programme are typically higher, though students may achieve a mix of different levels of attainment in the various learning outcomes required. - 7.8 It is for those responsible for institutional quality procedures at different levels to determine whether the standards are being satisfactorily interpreted and applied in assessment and monitoring procedures within individual programmes.
+It is therefore essential that in all cases these standards should be read in conjunction with the information given in individual programme documentation which make clear the learning outcomes required. - 7.5 Programme objectives, methods of assessment and learning outcomes are determined according to: - the nature or focus of the bachelor's degree with honours programme - the student's starting point - the nature of the language(s) studied - the purpose for which the language(s) is being studied. - 7.6 The standard of achievement described below comprises 'threshold standards', understood as the achievement expected for the award of a bachelor's degree with honours in one or more named languages.
+The standards achieved by the majority of students completing such a degree programme are typically higher, though students may achieve a mix of different levels of attainment in the various learning outcomes required.